QED-DeveloperPortal/SDLC/docs/context.md

   **Modernisation direction:** Link risk artefacts directly to **work items**, **user stories**, and **automated test coverage reports** for traceability.

 ## **4. Acceptance Test Summary Report (ATSR)**

-To modernise the approach to satisfying Acceptance Test Summary Report (ATSR) requirements in the QED SDLC, organisations must move beyond static, post-phase documentation toward continuous, evidence-based validation embedded in the delivery pipeline.
+To modernise the approach to satisfying Acceptance Test Summary Report (ATSR) requirements in the QED SDLC, the organisation can move beyond static, post-phase documentation toward continuous, evidence-based validation embedded in the delivery pipeline.
 The legacy model — a manually compiled ATSR after testing concludes — is slow, siloed, and prone to lag between actual system behaviour and reported outcomes.
 Modernisation replaces this with real-time, automated evidence collected throughout each sprint.

 The Definition of Done (DoD) becomes the foundational anchor: acceptance criteria are no longer abstract requirements but machine-verifiable conditions encoded into test cases.
 Automated unit, integration, and end-to-end tests — orchestrated via Azure DevOps pipelines — execute with every code commit.
 Pass/fail results, coverage metrics, and user scenario outcomes are logged automatically, creating an immutable audit trail.
 Instead of waiting for a final report, stakeholders view live dashboards showing test progress, pass rates, and regression trends — turning the ATSR from a document into a dynamic status indicator.